-Real-time monitoring, or monitoring the Bulk Electric System (BES) in Real-time, is a primary function of Reliability Coordinators (RCs), Transmission Operators (TOPs), and Balancing Authorities (BAs) as required by TOP and IRO Reliability Standards.
-As used in TOP and IRO Reliability Standards, monitoring involves observing operating status and operating values in Real-time for awareness of system conditions.
-Real-time monitoring may include the following activities performed in Real-time:
+Real-time monitoring, or monitoring the Bulk Electric System (BES) in Real-time, is a primary function of Reliability Coordinators (RCs), Transmission Operators (TOPs), and Balancing Authorities (BAs) as required by TOP and IRO Reliability standards Landards.
+As used in TOP and IRO Reliability standards operating status and operating values in Real-time for awareness of system conditions.
+Real-time monitoring may includes the following activities performed in Real-time: